ClojureBridge/organizing/Ruby-Exercise-Links.md

 ***

 Instead of 99 bottles of beer on the wall:
 * The computer is tired but can't fall asleep.
-Have it count 100 sheep, printing each to the screen.
+Have it count 100 sheep outloud.
+Well, on the screen.
 * Next step: after 100 sheep, the computer falls asleep.
 Have it print "zzzzzzzzzz" after 100 sheep.